Image courtesy: Ruben Alexander.

 Shop till you drop at the energetic markets!
 There was a time in recent days when a German with the name of Ingo built up this brand new market.
 It is generally known as the Ingo’s Saturday Night Bazaar.
-The market which is in Arpora, is open for around a half year of winter as well as introduces a blend of junk gems, imported T-shirts, radical merchandise, Indian and worldwide cooking from Rajasthan and Kashmir to Turkey, Spain and whatever remains of Europe!
+The market which is in Arpora, is open for around half a year in around winter months as well as introduces a blend of junk gems, imported T-shirts, radical merchandise, Indian and worldwide cooking from Rajasthan and Kashmir to Turkey, Spain and whatever remains of Europe!

-- For non-shoppers, Daniel’s Bar often observes a DJ playing there, for the market.
+- For non-shoppers, Daniel’s Bar often presents a DJ playing there, for the market.

 6. Grand Island

-- These dolphin cruise trips are flanked with the day-long voyage through the Grand Island, and that ideal for the serene excursion.
+- These dolphin cruise trips are flanked with the day-long voyage through the Grand Island, and that is ideal for a serene excursion.

 7. Archaeological Museum of Old Goa